-GOP-Controlled House Overturns Obama’s Gun Law Preventing Sales To Mentally Ill
+GOP-Controlled House Overturns Obama’s Gun Rule Preventing Sales To Mentally Ill

 Gun Ban To Mentally Ill Inspired By Sandy Hook Tragedy

-Former President Barack Obama put the law in place after the Sandy Hook Elementary School shooting on December 14, 2012.
+Former President Barack Obama put the rule in place after the Sandy Hook Elementary School shooting on December 14, 2012.
 Twenty children and six staff members were killed when a gunman with a history of mental health issues killed his mother and used a gun and ammunition his mother kept in the home to open fire at the school.

-House Republicans used the Congressional Review Act to repeal Obama’s gun law.
+House Republicans used the Congressional Review Act to overturn Obama’s gun rule.
 The Congressional Review Act allows them to overturn rules with new resolutions that can’t be filibustered in the Senate, which also has a GOP majority at this time.

-Democrats weren’t so happy with yet another repeal of Obama’s legacy and accused the GOP-led House of catering to NRA lobbyists and Second Amendment extremists, including Rep. Mike Thompson (D-California.)
+Democrats weren’t so happy with yet another repeal of Obama’s legacy and accused the GOP-led House of catering to NRA lobbyists and Second Amendment extremists, including Rep. Mike Thompson (D-California).

 “These are not people just having a bad day.
 These in a people simply suffering from depression or anxiety or agoraphobia.
 These are people with a severe mental illness who can’t hold any kind of job or make any decisions about their fares, to the loss is very clear the leap they shouldn’t have a firearm.”

-Obama’s gun law prevent’s gun sales to those with such severe mental disorders as schizophrenia, which can create auditory and visual hallucinations in those affected by it if not managed with the correct medications.
+Obama’s gun rule prevented gun sales to those with such severe mental disorders as schizophrenia, which can create auditory and visual hallucinations in those affected by it if not managed with the correct medications.

 Unbelieveable!!
 Voted to repeal gun law restricting mentally ill ppl from having guns!
 Let’s make America safe again?
 Really????